 Punch Bowl Falls

-More like a mythical scene than a public treasure, Punch Bowl Falls gets its name from the shape of the massive pool formation the falls plunge into.
+Feels like a mythical scene, Punch Bowl Falls gets its name from the shape of the massive pool formation the falls plunge into.

 This is a very popular watering hole during the summer months so crowds are all but guaranteed at this beautiful Oregon waterfall.